 Then the unimaginable happens: The Russians appoint Aaron ruler of Gérjen, a conquered Nazi town, and the Russians give him unlimited authority, telling him, “After you interrogate your prisoners and send us the intelligence, just do with your captives whatever you want.”
-In this incredible reversal of fortune, Aaron realizes he has become master of his former persecutors.
+In this incredible reversal of fortune, Aaron realizes he has become master of his mortal enemies.
 He and his lieutenant Sax initiate a violent torrent of revenge, brutally interrogating their captives, executing those they deem the most criminal.

-Soon Sax, upon learning that his wife and children were likely murdered at a Nazi death camp, loses all self-control and enacts a new wave of savage brutal revenge on the German and Hungarian captives, ripping off their ears, tearing out their noses, smashing out their teeth.
+Soon Sax, upon learning that his wife and children were likely murdered at a Nazi death camp, loses all self-control and enacts a new wave of even greater savage brutal revenge against the German and Hungarian captives, ripping off their ears, tearing out their noses, smashing out their teeth.
 Sax exhorts Aaron to join him in his grotesque actions, but Aaron is repulsed and refuses to participate, as he rediscovers his own humanity and recedes from his own brutality.
 Instead Aaron confronts Sax, reminding the big man that his monstrous behavior is no better than that of the Nazis.
 Enraged, Sax angrily threatens to kill Aaron.
 The ordeal tests Aaron’s capacity for friendship, and he breaks from his comrade, realizing that he must leave Gérjen, especially now that the Russians are backing Sax’s brutal actions.

 When Aaron returns to Czechoslovakia as the war ends, he finds his family’s home abandoned and Helen’s home torched.
 Hearing that they have all perished in the death camps, his heart is broken.

 Several important skills saved Aaron’s life.
-One was his military training in the Czech army, and his Zionist paramilitary training in jujitsu before the war, allowing him to remove weapons from an enemy assassin and kill them with his bare hands.
+One was his military training in the Czech army, and his Zionist paramilitary training in Jiujitsu before the war, allowing him to remove weapons from an enemy assassin and kill them with his bare hands.
 Another was his fluency in over ten languages, along with his expert horsemanship, a passion he maintained for the rest of his life.